relghawi/Hybrid_ET/README.md

 ## Description

-This repository contains the code for a paper to be published as:
+This repository contains the code for the paper:

-*ElGhawi, R., Kraft, B., Reimers, C., Reichstein, M., Körner, M., Gentine, P., & Winkler, A. (2022).
-Hybrid modeling of evapotranspiration: Inferring stomatal and aerodynamic resistances using combined physics-based and machine learning.*
+*ElGhawi, R., Kraft, B., Reimers, C., Reichstein, M., Körner, M., Gentine, P., & Winkler, A. J. (2023).
+Hybrid modeling of evapotranspiration: inferring stomatal and aerodynamic resistances using combined physics-based and machine learning.
+Environmental Research Letters, 18(3), 034039. https://doi.org/10.1088/1748-9326/ACBBE0*

 The datasets used cannot be shared but all datasets are referenced in the paper.
 The simulated variables are available and linked in the paper.